 5) Mention tools useful for SAP Testing?

 Tools useful for SAP Testing include:

 - SAP TAO

-6) Why choosing a right strategy is more important than choosing a tool for SAP Testing?
+6) Why choosing the right strategy is more important than choosing a tool for SAP Testing?

-Choosing right strategy is important for SAP Testing because,
+Choosing the right strategy is important for SAP Testing because:

 - A Tester needs to adopt strategies to reduce the number of test cases without sacrificing coverage.

 - Boundary Value Analysis,

 - Equivalence partitioning & orthogonal array.

 7) Mention what are the benefits for SAP applications?